Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Am I kind of start?
 I'll go.
 I say ladies first.

-But we don't know what, you know.
-And then the second lens you could look at it through is, oh, they're all criminals.
+So we're going to toss out $89 billion, but we don't know what, you know.
+And then the second lens you could look at it through is: oh, they're all criminals.

 But in reality, a study done by the Justice Department in 2021 showed us that American-born citizens are 10 times more likely to be incarcerated for a weapons charge, five times more likely for violent crime, two times more likely for drug offenses, and two times more likely for property crime over documented and undocumented immigrants.